-Hire a real estate agent who is an expert about real estate laws to assist you, to answer your questions and work to your satisfaction.
+Hire a real estate agent who is an expert to assist you, answer your questions, and work to your satisfaction.
 Lack of negotiating experience will result in a lower selling price.
-An agent will guide you from the beginning to the end of the home selling process.
-He will work to get you the maximum value for your home.
+An agent will guide you from the beginning to the end of the home-selling process and will work to get you the maximum value for your home.

 Price correctly.
-The usual mistake the seller’s make is that they’re asking price is way too high.
-The result may be that your house will be in the market for a long time and buyers will think that something is wrong with it.
+The most common mistake the sellers make is that they’re asking price is way too high.
+The result may be that your house will be on the market for a long time and buyers will think that something is wrong with it.
 It is best to talk to your agent.
 He will be able to give you a reasonable asking price.
 Remember price it right and it will sell.
 Price it too high and it won't.

 Choose your next home.
 Most buyers want to move in once the transaction is closed.
 So it is important that you have chosen a new home for your family.

 Be calm and patient when handling buyers.
 Do not be upset if potential buyers make negative remarks.
 If you think you cannot handle this situation, let your agent handle it.
 Anyway, most buyers are comfortable looking at homes without the presence of the owner.